nnset/iot-cloud-connector/README.md

 Handles:

 * Server shutdown when a os.signal is sent to stop the process.
 CloudConnector performs a graceful shutdown for all layers but, if this timeouts, shutdown is enforced.
-* Holds Connections stats (via an instance of storage.DeviceConnectionsStatsStorageInterface)
+* Holds Connections stats (via an instance of storage.DeviceConnectionsStorageInterface)
 * Start REST API server and supports it making connection stats data available to it.

 **How to instantiate it**